Gerry O'Connor (fiddler)

+Early life

+O'Connor was born in Dundalk, County Louth, Ireland to Peter and Rose O'Connor, each musicians respectively. generation of musicians.
+Alongside his family, O'Connor learned to play the fiddle from his mother.

 Career

-The O'Connor family has played fiddle for at least four generations with Gerry learning his music from his mother, Rose O'Connor, and also from hand-written manuscripts passed down through the family.
-His father Peter was a singer.

-He later came under the influence of Sligo fiddler John Joe Gardiner.
-Gerry's performances concentrate on long forgotten tunes from his home area in the North East of Ireland, many of which were recorded on his 2004 album, Journeyman.
-From 2005–10 Gerry Lectured in Traditional Music Performance at Dundalk Institute of Technology during which time he was awarded with MA by Research on the Dance Music of Oriel under the supervision of Dr Fintan Vallely.
+O'Connor later came under the influence of Sligo fiddler John Joe Gardiner.
+His performances concentrated on traditional Northeastern Irish music, some of which were recorded on his 2004 album, Journeyman.

+From 2005 to 2010, O'Connor lectured in Traditional Music Performance at Dundalk Institute of Technology during which time he was awarded with MA by Research on the Dance Music of Oriel under the supervision of Dr Fintan Vallely.
 This research was published as The Rose in the Gap The Dance Music of Oriel in 2018 by Lughnasa Music.
-CCE awarded Gerry the prestigious Gradam award in 2018 for his lifetime services to the traditional arts.
+CCE awarded O'Connor the Gradam award in 2018 for his lifetime services to the traditional arts.

 In addition to his solo performances and recordings, O'Connor is a founding member of three bands: Skylark (who have recorded four albums) and with Eithne Ní Uallacháin in La Lúgh (whose album Brighid's Kiss was voted album of the year in 1996 by readers of Irish Music Magazine).
 He has recently released album Oirialla with his new band featuring mostly unpublished Music and Song of South Ulster.